charles-bernard/IT_Miner/README.md

 ### Requirements ###

-RNIE needs some binaries of Infernal to run.
-One therefore has to create symlinks of these binaries in the path of RNIE.
+RNIE needs some binaries from Infernal to run.
+One has to create symlinks of these binaries in the path of RNIE.

     ln -s "$INFERNAL_DIR"/src/cmsearch "$RNIE_DIR"